shilpa-acog/blog/IT-HOME/Github.md

 ```sh
 rsync -av ~/.ssh/id_rsa ~/.ssh/id_rsa.pub shilpa@own3:~/.ssh/
 ```
+* By adding these key pair into your server it will be easy to cloning authentication.

 ## Git: basics you need to know:

 * We are using github for our corporate use.
 Here is the way you work: